natenka/pyneng-book-en/docs/source/book/22_oop_basics/parameter_self.rst

 In all "usual" methods of class the first parameter will always be **self**.
 Furthermore, creating an instance variable within a class is also done via **self**.

-An example of Switch class with new generate_interfaces method: generate_interfaces method must generate a list with interfaces based on specified type and quantity and create variable in an instance of the class.
-First, the option of creating a usual variable within method:
+An example of Switch class with new generate_interfaces method: generate_interfaces method must generate a list with interfaces based on specified type and quantity and create variable in an instance of class.
+First, an option of creating a usual variable within method:

 .. code:: python